Sensory-Cloud/csharp-sdk/README.md

 // Path 2 --------
 // Secure Public / private keypair registration using Portable.BouncyCastle and ScottBrady.IdentityModel

-var keyPairGenerator = new Ed25519KeyPairGenerator();
+// Keypair generation happens out of band and long before a registration occurs.
+The below example shows how to generate and sign an enrollment JWT as a comprehensive example. var keyPairGenerator = new Ed25519KeyPairGenerator();
 keyPairGenerator.Init(new Ed25519KeyGenerationParameters(new SecureRandom()));
 var keyPair = keyPairGenerator.GenerateKeyPair();